barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 Some notes:
 - How could someone dare to judge old and new Paichang's answer as right or wrong?
-- How could there be any causal relationship between old Paichang answering the question and his being reborn as a fox?
+- How could there be any causality between old Paichang answering the question and his being reborn as a fox?
-- How could there be any causal relationship between Paichang answer the question and old Paichang being enlightened?
+- How could there be any causality between Paichang answering the question and old Paichang being enlightened?
 - How can a single answer be a turning point?
+- Is this whole case just completely wrong?
+Essentially wrong, being a text, being a **story** with all those causal relationships pointed out, while there are none in the eye of realization?

 ## Composing an answer?